ota-meshi/eslint-plugin-lodash-template/docs/rules/html-indent.md

+---
+pageClass: "rule-details"
+sidebarDepth: 0
+title: "lodash-template/html-indent"
+description: "enforce consistent HTML indentation."
+---
+# lodash-template/html-indent
-# enforce consistent HTML indentation. (lodash-template/html-indent)
+> enforce consistent HTML indentation.

 - :gear: This rule is included in `"plugin:lodash-template/recommended-with-html"` and `"plugin:lodash-template/all"`.
 - :wrench: The `--fix` option on the [command line](https://eslint.org/docs/user-guide/command-line-interface#fixing-problems) can automatically fix some of the problems reported by this rule.